shermisaurus/jiit-buy-sell-portal/README.md

 ## Data Structures used and the reason behind

 - A data structure is a specialised format for organising and storing data.
 General DS types include arrays, file, structure, trees, lists etc.
-- The first and only data structure used is STRUCTURE to take details of the applicant and store details in the file.
+- The first and only data structure used is STRUCTURE to take details of the applicant and store details in the file by single object only.
 - Strucutres and files are used in this project to improve efficiency and ease of variable access.
 - We have not used any other data structure since that would be wastage of memory and would only serve to make the program complex.